Follow

 You will use write-offs especially in these situations:

-- Balancing differences before stocktaking – aligning the stock to the real state if minor discrepancies have appeared.
+• Balancing differences before inventory – aligning the stock to the real state if minor discrepancies have appeared.

 The goal is that the stock level in the system matches what you physically have in stock, but without artificially increasing your revenue.